NatTuck/khoury-ntuck/courses/2019/01/cs3650/notes/02-amd64-assembly/notes.md

 The 8086 was a 16-bit microproessor.
 That means:

  - It had a 16-bit data bus connecting it to memory and maybe other stuff.
    - That means a processor and RAM connected by 16 wires.
+(18 wires?)
    - ++++++ DRAW PICTURE ++++++
  - How much RAM can we address with 16 bits?
  - In addtion to RAM, this system gives us another place to put stuff called